moorepants/learn-multibody-dynamics/motion.rst

    \bar{f}_n \in \mathbb{R}^m \\
    \bar{q} = \left[ q_1, \ldots, q_n\right]^T \in \mathbb{R}^n

-The constraints involve the time derivatives of the generalized cooordinates and arise from scalar equations derived from velocities.
+The :math:`m` constraints involve the time derivatives of the generalized cooordinates and arise from scalar equations derived from velocities.

 Chaplygin Sleigh
 ================